 This course consists of an analysis of contemporary problems in the world community in light of the theories and concepts of international politics.
-PREREQUISITE: POL2410
+Issues such as climate change, the placement of refugees, and international terrorism are examples of the problems considered.
+PREREQUISITE: POL2410 or POL 1500